B.C.'s sport system welcomes participants of all ages, backgrounds and abilities. Explore the many ways to be involved in sport in your community.

 The B.C.
 Government provides support for programs such as the BC Sport Participation Program and Community Sport Development Program grants that help organizations provide opportunities to British Columbians to get involved in sport.
 These programs are administered by viaSport.

 The B.C.
-Government, through the Ministry of Community Sport and Cultural Development, funds the After School Sport and Arts Initiative which supports after school sport, physical activity, and arts programming in selected school districts around B.C.
+Government, through the Ministry of Tourism, Arts, Culture and Sport funds the After School Sport and Arts Initiative which supports after school sport, physical activity, and arts programming in selected school districts around B.C.
 The initiative’s programs are targeted to children who face barriers to participation, help them develop skills that contribute to a healthy life through creative thinking and physical activity.
-This initiative is delivered by the Directorate of Agencies for School Health.
+For more information contact us at email@example.com